Globalsl Steering Committee

-Eric Hartman, Co-founder, is the Executive Director of the Center for Peace and Global Citizenship at Haverford College.
+Eric Hartman, Co-founder and Editor, is the Executive Director of the Center for Peace and Global Citizenship at Haverford College.
 Eric advances a critical understanding of global citizenship through research and practice with global learning and community development.
 He has written for several peer-reviewed and popular publications including The Stanford Social Innovation Review, International Educator, Tourism and Hospitality Research, and The Michigan Journal of Community Service-Learning.
 Eric has served as executive director of a community-driven global nonprofit organization, Amizade Global Service-Learning, and taught on human rights, transdisciplinary research methods, and globalization in global studies programs at Arizona State University and Providence College.
 He co-founded both globalsl.org and the global engagement survey, initiatives that advance best practices in global learning and cooperative development within community-campus partnerships.

 Nora Pillard Reynolds, Editor, holds a Ph.D. in Urban Education from Temple University.
 She approaches this work from her experiences as a non-profit practitioner, higher education administrator, instructor, and researcher.
 Immediately following her graduation from Villanova University in 2002, Nora travelled to Nicaragua for the first time.
 That trip led her to co-found Water for Waslala, an NGO that works for access to clean drinking water in Waslala, Nicaragua.
 Water for Waslala has implemented 18 community water projects serving over 3,400 residents while reaching another 3,800+ residents since 2014 through a household filter micro-loan program.
 Water for Waslala has hosted over 300 Villanova University College of Engineering faculty and students in Nicaragua over the years.
 Most recently, as the Executive Director, Nora led the acquisition strategy and on April 1, 2016, Water for Waslala was acquired by WaterAid.